Learners are innovative thinkers who are successful, confident, respectful and caring

 Change rooms are provided for both boys and girls.
 We also have gender neutral options available upon student request.
 These rooms are kept locked while classes are in progress, but due to the large numbers of students using them, security can be a problem.
 Students should not leave money or items of value in the change room.
 These articles should be given to the gym teacher for safekeeping.
 The school cannot be held responsible for articles lost or stolen from the change rooms.

-INTRAMURALS
+INTRAMURALS - Intra-muros

 Students have the opportunity to participate in a wide variety of noon-hour intramural activities.

-ATHLETCS PROGRAM
+ATHLETCS PROGRAM - Programme sportif

-Here at Gilbert Paterson we embrace, “Athletics for All” philosophy.
+Here at Gilbert Paterson, we embrace, “Athletics for All” philosophy.
 We believe being part of team is important to the development of the early adolescent.
 The way we accomplish that is by offering levelled teams and clubs based on the abilities of our students.
 In addition to these programs, we offer intramurals at lunch and students will get experience in the below sports through their Physical Education classes.
 Our school is a member of the Lethbridge Schools Athletic Association (LSAA).
 We offer 5 sports at Gilbert Paterson Middle School:

 • Cross-Country